 To bring an end to the war, God changed the minds of His enemies by providing evidence through Christ’s death.

 The previous verses explained who Christ is.
-By using the word “through” four times, the current verses (1:20-22) shift the focus to what God did through Christ, indicating that Christ was the Means of reconciliation:
+By using the word “through” four times, Col 1:20-22 shifts the focus to what God did through Christ, indicating that Christ was the Means of reconciliation:

-The Father “through Him … reconcile all things to Himself … through the blood of His cross; through Him” (1:20).
-That includes the Colossian Christians, who were “reconciled … in His fleshly body through death” (1:22).
+The Father “through Him … reconcile all things to Himself … through the blood of His cross; through Him” (Col 1:20).
+That includes the Colossian Christians, who were “reconciled … in His fleshly body through death” (Col 1:22).

 We should not think that His literal blood has any magical power.
-“Through the blood of His cross” (1:20) means “in His fleshly body through death” (1:22).
+“Through the blood of His cross” (Col 1:20) means “in His fleshly body through death” (Col 1:22).
 “Blood” is therefore a symbol of His death.

-The question now is how Christ’s death succeeded “to reconcile all things to Himself” (1:20):
+The question now is how Christ’s death succeeded “to reconcile all things to Himself” (Col 1:20):

-According to Colossians 2:15 the cross made a “public display” of the “rulers and authorities”.
+According to Colossians 2:15, the cross made a “public display” of the “rulers and authorities”.
 These are supernatural beings.
-(See discussion of 2:10)
+(See discussion of Col 2:10)

 According to Romans 3:25-26 the cross made a “public display” of Christ to demonstrate His (the Father’s) righteousness; to show the Father as just in spite of the fact that He justifies (forgives) people.

-In Revelation the victory of “Michael and his angels” over “the dragon and his angels” is expressed as that the “dragon” and “his angels” were “thrown down” (v9) from heaven (v8) to earth (v12).
-Since Satan is represented as accusing “our brethren … before our God day and night” (Rev. 12:10), his being “thrown down” (v9) from heaven (v8) implies that the cross of Christ made it impossible for him to further accuse “our brethren”.
-The analysis of Revelation 12 concludes that this victory was won through “her child“ (Christ), when He “was caught up to God and to His throne” (Rev. 12:5).
+In Revelation, the victory of “Michael and his angels” over “the dragon and his angels” is expressed as that the “dragon” and “his angels” were “thrown down” (Rev 12:9) from heaven (Rev 12:8) to earth (Rev 12:12).
+Since Satan is represented as accusing “our brethren … before our God day and night” (Rev 12:10), his being “thrown down” (v9) from heaven (v8) implies that the cross of Christ made it impossible for him to further accuse “our brethren”.
+The discussion of Revelation 12 concludes that this victory was won through “her child“ (Christ), when He “was caught up to God and to His throne” (Rev 12:5).

 For the following reasons it is therefore proposed that God reconciled His enemies with Himself by changing the minds of His enemies by providing evidence: